Grenoble Alpes University: Recent history (1968–present)

 Starting 2013, a movement began towards reunification of universities in Grenoble.
 Joseph Fourier University, Pierre Mendès-France University, and Stendhal University merged on 1 January 2016 under the name of the Université Grenoble Alpes.

 On 1 January 2020, the Grenoble Institute of Technology (Grenoble-INP), the Grenoble Institute of Political Studies, the ENSAG School of Architecture, and the Community Université Grenoble Alpes merged with the University Grenoble Alpes.

 In November 2023, the French Parliament granted the university the status of grand établissement.

 Campus

 UGA facilities are mainly located in the Grenoble Agglomeration, centered around the Domaine Universitaire campus, GIANT campus, and La Tronche medical campus.
-However, there are many facilities that are located in other places in and outside of Grenoble, including the Valence campus and an important number of laboratories and research centres.
+However, there are many facilities that are located in other places in and outside of Grenoble, including the Valence campus and a number of smaller laboratories and research centres.